hadjiprocopis/perl-embed-autotools/README.md

     src/myperlembed

+corresponding to the C program embedding a perl interpreter

+    sec/myperlembed.c

 Embedding a Perl interpreter into your C code opens a whole new can of possibilities for computer visionaries.
 And it's dead simple.
 See https://perldoc.perl.org/perlembed.html for more details